zaphosting/docs/docs/source-metamod-installation.md

 ---
 id: source-metamod-installation
 title: Install Source Mod and Meta Mod on server
-description: Information how to install Source Mod and Meta Mod on your Source Gameserver from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information how to install Source Mod and Meta Mod on your Source Gameserver from ZAP-Hosting
 sidebar_label: Installation
 services:
   - gameserver